yerzhankaratay/AWT/exampleSite/content/blog/visualizing-sentiment-distribution.md

 </body>
 </html>

-I'll likely try to visualize it later on or make an attempt to fix Plotly's chart.
-Here's an interesting thing, I was surprised to see that the numbers in plotly's interactive chart were different to pyplot, so I decided to rerun my code and now the numbers correspond but they are different in two different posts.
-It must be related to the fact that Google Translate is evolving and the newly added changes have affected the translation, cause the reviews were machine translated and then sent to VADER.
+Here's an interesting thing, I was surprised to see that the numbers in Plotly's interactive chart were different to pyplot, so I decided to rerun my code and now the numbers correspond but they are different in two different posts (and the highlighted image of this post).
+It must be related to the fact that Google Translate is evolving and the newly added changes have affected the translation, cause the reviews were machine translated and then sent to VADER, so the results may actually get better if they don't get worse.
+Hehe.